elainejiangg/hacknyu/README.md

 We used the following technologies to build *Phabulous Phishes*:
 - **Frontend:** Built with **Next.js** and **Tailwind CSS** for a responsive, modern UI.
 - **Backend:** Powered by **Node.js** and **PostgreSQL**, with **Sequelize** as the ORM.
-- **AI:** We use **OpenAI** to generate phishing content.
+- **AI:** We used **OpenAI** to generate phishing content.
 The content is structured into parts (e.g., sender, subject, body, URL) and labeled as suspicious or not.
-- **Deployment:** The backend is hosted on **AWS EC2**, the frontend on **Vercel**, and the database is managed with **AWS RDS**.

 The game includes an algorithm that generates phishing content dynamically based on the player’s experience, ensuring they are always challenged in areas where they need improvement.

 ## Challenges we ran into

-- **Fine-tuning AI content:** We needed to adjust the prompts for OpenAI to ensure that the generated phishing content was realistic and fit the educational objectives.
+- **Fine-tuning AI content:** We needed to adjust the prompts for OpenAI to ensure that the generated phishing scenarios (email, SMS text, website) were realistic and aligned with the educational objectives.
+One of the main challenges was ensuring these scenarios fit properly into the templates we created and were structured in a way that could be seamlessly parsed and passed into the frontend.
 - **Difficulty balancing:** Ensuring the game remained challenging but not overwhelming was crucial.
 We had to carefully structure the levels and gradually introduce new phishing elements to make the learning curve smooth.
-- **Cloud infrastructure:** Optimizing for scalability and performance while keeping costs manageable was a challenge when deploying the system on AWS.

 ## Accomplishments we're proud of